GroundControl-Solutions/minizip/README.md

+Note: This is a public fork used internally by GroundControl Solutions, Inc. It may contain modifications or patches that diverge from the goals and intentions of the original project maintainers.
+Examine the commit log and use at your own risk.

 # minizip 2.8.8

 minizip is a zip manipulation library written in C that is supported on Windows, macOS, and Linux.